mylesakin/mylesakin.github.io/_posts/2019-08-22-DecisionTrees.md

 $$ ID = G_P - \frac{|\Omega_{C_L}|}{|\Omega_P|}G_{C_L} - \frac{|\Omega_{C_R}|}{|\Omega_P|}G_{C_R} $$

 for Gini.
-Where \\(M_P\\) is the set of points in the parent vertex and \\(M_{C_R}\\) and \\(M_{C_L}\\) are the set of points in the left and right child respectively.
+Where \\(\Omega_P\\) is the set of points in the parent vertex and \\(\Omega_{C_R}\\) and \\(\Omega_{C_L}\\) are the set of points in the left and right child respectively.

 We thus want to choose splits that maximize the impurity decrease.
 Note, for entropy, this is called the *information gain* due to it's relations to information theory.
 You can think of a split as giving more information about the classes and that we want the split that maximizes this information.

 Okay, so now we know how to determine if a question is better than another, how do we determine the set of questions?
 The questions will depend on the type of variable we are considering.
-Note that We can only ask questions of a single variable at a time.
+Note that we will only ask questions of a single variable at a time (it is possible to partition on multiple variables, but rarely done).
 In general there are two types of variables; unordered and ordered.
 Unordered variables are categorical variables while ordered are continuous and ordinal.
 For categorical variables, we can only ask whether the variables is equal to a certain value.
 Therefore, for a categorical variable, the maximum number of questions we can ask (or splits we can make) is one minus the unique number of values the variable can take.
-For ordered variables, we can ask if the variable is less than or greater (or \\(\leq\\), \\(\geq\\)) than a given value.
+For ordered variables, we can ask if the variable is less than or greater (or \\(\leq\\), \\(\geq\\)) than a given value (though these are essentially the same).
 For ordinal variables, the maximal number of splits is again one minus the unique number of possible values.
 For continuous though, the number of splits is infinite.
 Therefore we need a way to use the data at hand to determine a finite number of splits.

 One way to handle continuous variables is to observe the unique number of values the data takes and have one minus that number.
 The actual split positions then are \\(\frac{a-b}{2}\\), where \\(a\\) and \\(b\\) are consecutive values that the variable can take.
 This can create a large number of possible splits considering each datapoint in the sample set may have a unique value for that variable.
 The figure below shows possible splits for the \\(x_1\\) variables.
 From this, we can clearly see the cyan colored split will give us the highest information gain.